arun-rajagopal-42/Angular-Table/README.md

 To verify the right Node.js version is in the environment `node -v # should print v20.12.2`

-# verifies the right NPM version is in the environment
-`npm -v # should print 10.5.0`
+To verifies the right NPM version is in the environment `npm -v # should print 10.5.0`

 ### AngularCli